jcubic/wayne/README.md

 });
 ```

-and in the main thread you create the other side of the channel and the remote methods:
+and in the main thread, you create the other side of the channel and the remote methods:

 ```javascript
 import { rpc } from 'https://cdn.jsdelivr.net/npm/@jcubic/wayne';